Jakob-98/serverless-ml-azure-functions-scitkit-learn/readme.md

 ```

 ### Checking the performance of the model:
-xtest contains rows of data the model has not seen before, so we use the predicted output labels, y_pred_test and y_test to check the performance of the model
+xtest contains rows of data the model has not seen before, so we use the predicted output labels, y_pred_test and y_test to check the performance of the model.
 ```py
 y_pred_test = clf.predict(xtest)
 print(accuracy_score(ytest, y_pred_test))